 Average Size of NFL Defensive Ends by Year

 There were 5 defensive ends listed at 6’7″ in 2022, the tallest in the league that year.

 - Aidan Hutchinson – 6’7″ – Lions

-There are only 4 defensive ends listed at 6’1″ or less. (and one just so happens to be one of the best players of all time)
+There were only 4 defensive ends listed at 6’1″ or less. (and one just so happens to be one of the best players of all time)

 - Poona Ford – 5’11” – Seahawks

 - Aaron Donald – 6’1″ – Rams

 - DeShawn Williams – 6’1″ – Broncos

 There were about two dozen guys who weighed over 300 pounds.